How Maritime Shipping Companies Use Analytics

 5. Targeted Marketing and Advertising

 Maritime industries use the analytics solution's ability to personalize marketing trends when conducting targeted advertising.
-A retailer may segment their target audience, send customized and personalized orders, and offer discounts.
-Furthermore, retailers get to use more of their budgets to retain loyal consumers instead of acquiring new customers, which is more expensive.
+A company may segment their target audience, send customized and personalized orders, and offer discounts.
+Furthermore, companies get to use more of their budgets to retain loyal consumers instead of acquiring new customers, which is more expensive.

 View live interactive examples in InetSoft's dashboard and visualization gallery.